everx-labs/sdk-samples/node-js/signingBox/README.md

-# NodeJS SDK cryptobox example
+# NodeJS SDK signingBox example

 In this example we demonstrate how to eliminate passing your keys to the library by using `signingBox` interface.